peymanmajidi/peymanmajidi/README.md

 <img align="left" width="300"  src="3d_compressed.gif">

 I am a *software engineer*;
 My primary programming languages are `C#` and `Python`.
 I enjoy coding and creating `new World();` I've started my carrier officially in <kbd>2009</kbd>.
 Most of my activities are in the field of logistics, intelligence, the Internet of Things, and automation.
-I enjoy programming and would <ins>love to share</ins> that pleasure with others, so I decided to record and publish videos for starters focusing on "programming pleasure".
+I enjoy programming and would ❤<ins>love to share</ins> that pleasure with others, so I decided to record and publish videos for starters focusing on "programming pleasure".
 - 🔭 I’m currently working on Mahan Air EXpress ✈
 - 🌱 I’m currently learning ⋮⋮⋮ROS
 - 📫 How to reach: me@peymanmajidi.ir